Brotenko/PMMasterQuest/README.md

 > Open up the graphics plugin settings for your emulator.
 Non-Bizhawk users should have setup GLideN64 first before this.
 In the GLideN64 ->Frame Buffer Settings tab, change the FB (Framebuffer) settings to the same as the picture below and click Save.
 Different emulators may use slightly different names for options.

 **Where do I report bugs?**
 > You can post a message in the #mq_chat channel on the Paper Mario Modding [Discord](https://discord.gg/f9rjssf).
-Keep in mind most bugs in the current version are known, and unless a bug is found that completely prevents completion of the game, it will likely not be patched due to v2.0 being in the works.
+Keep in mind that unless a bug is found that completely prevents completion of the game, it will likely not be patched until v2.0 is ready.

 **Why is _ so hard!?
 This mod is unfair!**
 > This mod was designed to be incredibly difficult.
 If you are struggling, we suggest you check out MQ Jr!